-- 1.0 The University shall provide one six-credit course reduction for the President of the Association if he or she is a Faculty member and one quarter (1/4) reduction of the Association President's work load if he or she is not a Faculty member.
-In either case, the Association and the University will share the cost at the going rate of one six-credit course teaching stipend. - 2.0 The University shall provide one six-credit course reduction for the Chief Grievance Officer of the Association if he or she is a Faculty member and one quarter (1/4) reduction of the Association Chief Grievance Officer's workload if he or she is not a Faculty member.
-In either case, the Association and the University will share the cost at the going rate of one six-credit course teaching stipend. - 3.0 The University shall allow the Association to purchase up to an additional six credits of course relief (or a one-quarter (1/4) reduction in workload for non-Faculty members) to be allocated at the discretion of the Executive but only with the agreement of the Member's Chair and appropriate Dean (or Director or University Librarian if applicable).
-The Association will bear the cost, prorated to the current value of the six-credit course teaching stipend. - 4.0 During any academic year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if he or she is a Faculty member and one quarter
+- 1.0 The University shall provide seven and a half credits of course reduction each year, to be balanced over two years, for the President of the Association if the President is a Faculty member and one quarter (1/4) reduction of the Association President's work load if they are not a Faculty member.
+In either case, the Association and the University will share the cost at the going rate of seven and a half credits of course reduction each year over two years for the teaching stipend. - 2.0 The University shall provide one six-credit course reduction for Chief Grievance Officer(s) of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Grievance Officer's workload if not a Faculty member, to a maximum of two six-credits of course reductions or two one quarter (1/4) reductions in workload or a combination thereof.
+In either case, the Association and the University will share the cost at the going rate of course teaching stipends. - 3.0 The University shall allow the Association to purchase up to an additional six credits of course relief (or a one-quarter (1/4) reduction in workload for non-Faculty members) to be allocated at the discretion of the Executive but only with the agreement of the Member's Chair and appropriate Dean (or Director or University Librarian if applicable).

-(1/4) reduction of the Association Chief Negotiator's work load if he or she is not a Faculty member.
-In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend.

-5.0 The Association President, Chief Grievance Officer or Chief Negotiator may opt out of the reduction in teaching or work load specified in clauses 1, 2 and 4 above, and choose to receive instead the equivalent of up to one six-credit course teaching stipend, for which the University will be reimbursed at the going rate by the Association.
+- The Association will bear the cost, prorated to the current value of the six-credit course teaching stipend. - 4.0 During any academic year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Negotiator's work load if they are not a Faculty member.
+In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend. - 5.0 The Association President, Co-Chief Grievance Officers or Chief Negotiator may opt out of the reduction in teaching or work load specified in clauses 1, 2 and 4 above, and choose to receive instead the equivalent stipend, for which the University will be reimbursed at the going rate by the Association.